My Tot's First Flight

 To ease the mind of other mamas who need to travel with their tots, I kept notes my entire trip!

-Purchasing a ticket— As of September 2019, you do not have to purchase a ticket for a child under two as long as your child will be sitting in your lap.
+As of March 2020, you do not have to purchase a ticket for a child under two as long as your child will be sitting in your lap.
 You do however have to take a copy of your child’s birth certificate to verify their age at the ticket counter.
 If you’re lucky like I was, then your flights will be sparse, and you will have plenty of elbow room and an empty middle seat!

 Good luck on your upcoming flight(s).
 I hope that you have a good ride, and happy kiddos!